Melinda Clarke: Career

-As well as starring on The O.C., she has appeared on HBO's comedy-drama series Entourage as a fictionalized version of herself, married to Malcolm McDowell's character Terrance McQuewick.
+Clarke has appeared on HBO's comedy-drama series Entourage (2005–2011) as a fictionalized version of herself, married to Malcolm McDowell's character Terrance McQuewick.
 Clarke portrayed Blithe Meacham in the television film She Drives Me Crazy (2007), which was produced by Kelly Rowan.
 She had guest roles in several television shows, including Chuck (2007), Reaper (2007) and Ghost Whisperer (2010).
-In 2010, she appeared on The CW show The Vampire Diaries as Kelly Donovan, a mother who discovers her daughter has died.
+In 2010, she appeared on The CW show The Vampire Diaries (2010–2017) as Kelly Donovan, a mother who discovers her daughter has died.
 Los Angeles Times praised her performance as Kelly by saying: "In a scene without any dialogue, Clarke made Kelly's grief believable and powerful."

 In 2010, she landed one of the main roles in The CW's action drama series Nikita as Helen "Amanda" Collins.
 Clarke's character was the main antagonist in the show's third and fourth season.
 The series concluded after four seasons on December 27, 2013.
-She has lent her voice to several voice acting projects, voicing Alexa in The Animatrix: Matriculated, Sofia Ivanescu in the video game Mission Impossible: Operation Surma, Madame Macmu-Ling in Avatar: The Last Airbender, and Charlene in King of the Hill.
+She has lent her voice to several voice acting projects, voicing Alexa in The Animatrix: Matriculated (2003), Sofia Ivanescu in the video game Mission Impossible: Operation Surma (2003), Madame Macmu-Ling in Avatar: The Last Airbender (2006), and Charlene in King of the Hill (2008).

 In April 2021, Clarke and her former The O.C. co-star Rachel Bilson launched a weekly podcast titled Welcome to the OC, Bitches!
 The podcast focuses on the hosts and guests re-watching and discussing episodes of The O.C.
 In August 2021, the podcast was named one of "7 Top Celebrity Podcasts You Should Subscribe To Right Now" by Bustle.
+In December 2023, Clarke announced that she is launching a new podcast, Beyond the OC, hosted by Clarke and her daughter.
+The podcast was launched on April 25, 2024.

 Public image

 Two action figures have been made of Clarke.
 The first was for her role as Jessica Priest in Spawn (1997) and the second was for her role as Velasca from the television series Xena: Warrior Princess (1997).
 In August 2005, TV Guide ranked her at No. 5 on their list of "TV's Top Ten Scene Stealers".
 Clarke has often portrayed characters that are tough, manipulative and villains.
 In 2011, she said that fans and viewers of Nikita wanted her character Amanda to be "evil" and "as bad as possible".
 Clarke described her The O.C. character Julie Cooper by saying: "You believe your character's truth—and her truth was maintaining this beautiful façade.
 Physically and monetarily.
 But ultimately she is an outsider, and that's what Josh has explained is the biggest theme of this show: everyone is really an outsider.
 They were one, or they become an outsider, or they feel like an outsider."

-During her career, Clarke has appeared in magazine covers and pictorials such as In Touch Weekly, Fangoria and Regard magazine.
+During her career, Clarke has appeared in magazine covers and pictorials such as In Touch Weekly, Fangoria, and Regard magazine.